AlertForTowns/linealert/docs/COMMUNITY_FEEDBACK.md

 > "Got three thumbs up from a programmer after reviewing the architecture."
 > – Internal team feedback

-> "We used to do traffic profiling back in the day — this makes perfect sense."
+> "We used to do traffic profiling back in the day — this is a field-proven method."
 > – Senior IT Systems Administrator

 > "Great work.
-Let me know when I can review the repo."
+I’m busy now, but I’m going to make time for this in a few weeks."
 > – OT Security Professional (Reddit)

 ---